This webpage presents the grant guidelines in a text version for those who cannot use the pdf version of the guidelines (Next Step Fund FY21).

 MRAC grant applications must be submitted online by 11:59 p.m. on Monday, January 11, 2021.
 We do not accept incomplete or late applications.
 Avoid last minute issues with the online submission by submitting early.
 Please read guidelines thoroughly to ensure eligibility.

 Applicants must meet all of the following requirements:

-- Emerging, mid-career and established artists, working in any discipline, who have evidence of artistic practice respective of their career stage.
+- Emerging, mid-career and established artists, working in any discipline, who have evidence of artistic output respective of their career stage.

-- Have resided in the seven-county metro area during the entire year prior to the deadline (January 27, 2019 – January 27, 2020).
-Projects do NOT need to take place within the seven-county metro area but applicants MUST reside in the seven-county metro area.
+- Have resided in the seven-county metro area during the six months prior to the deadline (July 11, 2020 – January 11, 2021).
+Projects do NOT need to take place within the seven county metro area but applicants MUST reside in the seven-county metro area.

 - 18 years of age or older.

 - Individuals seeking to begin a career as an artist, or make a professional transition to the arts.

 - Individuals whose portfolio only reflects client or freelance work.’